Jack Harman (British Army officer): Military career

 Upon completion of training at the Royal Military College, Sandhurst, Jack Harman was commissioned into the 2nd Dragoon Guards (Queen's Bays) on 2 March 1940.
 Promoted to lieutenant on 2 September 1941, he served in the Second World War and was awarded the Military Cross in August 1943, "in recognition of gallant and distinguished services in the Middle East."
-He joined the 24th Lancers for the Normandy landings but in the autumn of 1944 he re-joined the Bay's for the Italian Campaign and was involved in the Spring 1945 offensive.
+He joined the 24th Lancers in mid July 1944.
+However, when that regiment was disbanded just a few weeks later he re-joined the Bay's for the Italian Campaign and was involved in the Spring 1945 offensive.
 During the Second World War, Harman served with the 2nd Armoured Brigade in the Western Desert and the Italian Campaign.

 Harman was promoted to captain on 1 July 1946 and to major on 2 March 1953.
 He was appointed Commanding Officer (CO) of 1st The Queen's Dragoon Guards in 1960, and, having promoted to colonel on 22 January 1965 (with seniority from 7 May 1963) he became Commander 11th Infantry Brigade in 1965.
 Promoted to brigadier on 31 December 1966, after attending the Imperial Defence College in 1967 he became Assistant Chief of Staff, Intelligence and Operations in January 1968.

 Promoted to major-general on 12 February 1970 (with seniority from 25 August 1969) Harman served as General Officer Commanding, 1st Division from 1970 until 1972 and as Commandant of the Royal Military Academy Sandhurst between 1972 and 1973.
 During his tenure, and with his assistance, the Army Board cut the commissioning course from two years to one year.
 Promoted to lieutenant general on 24 January 1974 (with seniority from 24 January 1973), he served as General Officer Commanding (GOC) of 1 (British) Corps from 1974, until 1976.

 On 1 November 1975, Harman was appointed the Colonel, 1st The Queen's Dragoon Guards.
 Promoted to full general on 15 July 1976 (with seniority from 25 March 1976) he was appointed Adjutant-General to the Forces that same year.
 Finally he served as Deputy Supreme Allied Commander Europe from 1978 to 1981.
 He retired from the British Army on 7 May 1981.

 He was also aide-de-camp general to the Queen from 1977 to 1980.

 He was appointed as an Officer of the Order of the British Empire in 1962, as a Knight Commander of the Order of the Bath in 1974 and as a Knight Grand Cross of the Order of the Bath in 1978.